 Savara Inc. ("Savara" or the "Company") cautions you that statements in this presentation that are not a description of historical fact are forward-looking statements which may be identified by the use of words such as "expect," "intend," "plan," "anticipate," "believe," and "will," among others.
-Such statements include, but are not limited to, statements regarding the nature, strategy and focus of Savara; the Savara investment thesis; the timing, design and other matters related to clinical trials of our product candidate; the safety, efficacy and projected development timeline of our product candidate; the potential health benefits of our product candidate; our anticipated corporate milestones; the potential market size, commercial opportunity, and competitive landscape for our product; and the sufficiency of our resources to fund the advancement of our development program and potential sources of additional capital.
+Such statements include, but are not limited to, statements regarding the nature, strategy and focus of Savara; the Savara investment thesis; the timing, design and other matters related to clinical trials of our product candidate; the safety, efficacy and projected development timeline of our product candidate; the potential health benefits of our product candidate; our anticipated corporate milestones; the potential market size, commercial opportunity, and competitive landscape for our product; Savara's plans regarding disease awareness and anti-GM-CSF antibody testing, and the potential impact of those programs; and the sufficiency of our resources to fund the advancement of our development program and potential sources of additional capital.
 Savara may not actually achieve any of its plans or product development goals in a timely manner, if at all, or otherwise carry out its current intentions or meet the expectations or projections disclosed in its forward-looking statements, and you should not place undue reliance on these forward-looking statements.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
 These forward-looking statements are based upon Savara's current expectations and involve assumptions that may never materialize or may prove to be incorrect.
-Actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of various risks and uncertainties, which include, without limitation, the risks and uncertainties related to the impact of the COVID-19 pandemic and geopolitical conditions on our business and operations; risks and uncertainties associated with the ability to project future cash utilization and reserves needed for contingent future liabilities and business operations; the availability of sufficient resources for our operations and to conduct or continue planned clinical development programs; the timing and ability of Savara to raise additional capital as needed to fund continued operations; the ability to successfully conduct clinical trials for our product candidate; the ability to successfully develop our product candidate; and the risks associated with the process of developing, obtaining regulatory approval for and commercializing drug candidates that are safe and effective for use as human therapeutics.
-The risks and uncertainties facing Savara are described more fully in Savara's filings with the Securities and Exchange Commission including our filings on Form 8-K and our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+Actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of various risks and uncertainties, which include, without limitation, the risks and uncertainties related to the impact of widespread health concerns impacting healthcare providers or patients and geopolitical conditions on our business and operations; risks and uncertainties associated with the ability to project future cash utilization and reserves needed for contingent future liabilities and business operations; the availability of sufficient resources for our operations and to conduct or continue planned clinical development programs; the timing and ability of Savara to raise additional capital as needed to fund continued operations; the ability to successfully conduct clinical trials for our product candidate; the ability to successfully develop our product candidate; and the risks associated with the process of developing, obtaining regulatory approval for and commercializing drug candidates that are safe and effective for use as human therapeutics.
+The risks and uncertainties facing Savara are described more fully in Savara's filings with the Securities and Exchange Commission including our filings on Form 8-K, our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and our Quarterly Report on Form 10-Q for the guarter ended June 30, 2023.